Here’s a typical grocery list for a guy or gal who wants to get in shape.

 How Many Fruits and Vegetables Should I Eat?

-According to the federal government, female adults who get 30 minutes of exercise or less per week should take in one and a half to two-cups fruit and two cups vegetables daily.
-Males need two and three cups, respectively.
-More active people should aim for more fruits and veggies, they say, but the feds don’t specify an amount.
-However, Ehrhardt recommends more generous servings: two or three cups fruit and five to six cups veggies (cooked and raw), regardless of activity level.
+According to the USDA’s Dietary Guidelines, adults should eat 2 1/2 cups of vegetables daily, and 2 cups of fruit.
+However, the authors say, active people should eat even more.
+Ehrhardt recommends more generous servings as well: two or three cups fruit and five to six cups veggies (cooked and raw), regardless of activity level.
 (Note: if you’re following a ketogenic diet, you can get away with less fruit.)

 Now ask yourself, in a world of grab-and-go lattes and pre-packaged snack foods, when was the last time you got five or six cups of green foods, consistently?
 (Sorry, fast-food salads made with nutritionally-sparse iceberg lettuce don’t count for much.)